Avoiding Crying Wolf With Warnings

 Some or all of the code on this line is unreachable.
 This can indicate a

 problem if the indicated code is an important part of the program.
 But it is

 just as likely to indicate some code that is unused by Ada conditional

-a few cases might indicate some compiler-generated data structure is unused
+and in a few cases might indicate some compiler-generated data structure is

 decided to treat this as an informational message.